Acts 2:32-39 (KJV)

 John 4:28-29

-The woman was so amazed by her conversation with Jesus and the things he told her.
-She recognized him for he was, her Messiah.
+The woman was amazed by her conversation with Jesus and the things he told her.
+She recognized him for who he was, her Messiah.
 The one who had come to save her.
-She was so amazed that he dropped her water pot and ran back into the city crying, “Come and see a man who told me all I ever did.”
+She was so amazed that she dropped her water pot and ran back into the city crying, “Come and see a man who told me all I ever did.”

-The woman at the well demonstrated something that many believers know.
+The woman at the well demonstrated something that is a pattern in the life of many Christians.
 When Jesus save us, when he turns our life around, when he does a life changing work in our lives, we cannot help but proclaim to those around us the wonderful things of Christ.
 Our own personal testimonies of what Jesus has done for us make us a witness of Christ.

 What is a Witness?

 A witness is someone who has participated in something.
 They were present when something happened, and they can relate an account of what they saw, heard, and experienced.
-Before we can witness Jesus to others, we first have to experience Jesus in our own lives.
+So before we can witness Jesus to others, we first have to experience Jesus in our own lives.
 Like the woman at the well, we must first know Jesus as our savior.
+We have to experience his saving power in our own lives.

-When we know Jesus and his saving power, and experience his life changing power, then we have a testimony we can share with the world.
+When we know Jesus and his saving power, and experience his life changing power, and know the depth of God’s love and grace, then we have a testimony we can share with the world.
 Every witness of Jesus in the bible based their testimony on their own personal experience with Jesus.

 When Jesus was arrested and taken to be executed, his disciples scattered and went into hiding.
 They were overtaken by fear, despair, and even cowardice.
 But after Jesus rose from the grave, the experience had a life changing impact on them.
 They went from cowardice to courage.
 Their lives changed in a dramatic fashion, and they were able to proclaim Jesus Christ as Savior and Messiah before the same crowd they had ran and hid from only days earlier.
 (Acts 2)